Avalanche Transceiver Interference Advice

 Ski professionals already start with high levels of technical experience and search proficiency, so with further training can be taught to identify, manage and overcome interference problems during searches by using alternative techniques (eg by switching to analogue mode in high interference polluted areas etc).

-If you don’t have an analogue facility on your transceiver (only the top end ‘pro’ models have it) and you aren’t experienced and proficient with analogue search techniques (eg you’ve had professional training, or practice every week) then this is not a viable option for most recreational skiers.
+If you don’t have an analogue facility on your transceiver (only the top end ‘pro’ models have it) and you aren’t experienced and proficient with analogue search techniques (eg you’ve had professional training, or practice every week – it takes A LOT more training and practice to locate victims quickly using an analogue signal alone) then this is not a viable option for most recreational skiers.

 My own working protocol